Mako Idemitsu: New York and California

-Around 1965, Idemitsu moved to California (Santa Monica, Los Angeles), where she stayed until 1972.
-In 1966, Idemitsu married painter Sam Francis.
-It was in California where she began working with film.
+Around 1965, she moved to California, living in Santa Monica and Los Angeles, where she remained until 1972.
+In 1965, she married painter Sam Francis, becoming his fourth wife.

-Her time in California also exposed her to the counterculture of the 1960s, although she observed that gendered biases and male chauvinism persisted even there.
-She created Woman's House (1972) at the Womanhouse project, an art installation and performance space founded by Judy Chicago and Miriam Schapiro, marking her engagement with the Women's Liberation Movement.
+Her time in California exposed her to the counterculture of the 1960s.
+She later noted that gendered biases and male chauvinism persisted in these environments.
+She was associated with Womanhouse (1972), an art installation and performance project founded by Judy Chicago and Miriam Schapiro, marking the beginning of her engagement with the Women's Liberation Movement.

 Tokyo

-Idemitsu returned to Japan with Francis and her sons in 1973, originally planning to stay for a year.
-In 1974, when Francis returned to the United States, Idemitsu chose to remain in Japan.
-The couple later divorced, and Francis married for a fifth time in 1985.
-It was upon her return to Japan that she produced her At Santa Monica (1973–5) and At Any Place (1975–8) series, using and reflecting on the images she shot of the United States.
+Idemitsu returned to Japan with Francis and their sons in 1973, originally intending to remain for one year.
+Francis returned to the United States in 1974, while Idemitsu remained in Japan.
+The couple later divorced, and Francis remarried in 1985.
+After returning to Japan, she produced her At Santa Monica (1973-5) and At Any Place (1975-8) series, in which she makes use of and reflects on her earlier photographs taken in the United States.

 Upon returning to Tokyo, Idemitsu established her video practice independently, while partnering with other video artists such as the members of Video Hiroba.
-In particular, Idemitsu credits Nobuhiro Kawanaka and Kyōko Michishita for helping her learn the technical process of video equipment.
-Michael Goldberg, a Canadian who co-organized the Video Communication/Do It Yourself Kit symposium and exhibition, became Idemitsu's consistent collaborator and is credited as a Director of Photography for many of her videos.
-Idemitsu also worked extensively with Yoshimitsu Takahashi to develop her films.
-Idemitsu was also involved in the broader Japanese art scene, collaborating with Yoneyama Mamako after watching her pantomime Housewife's Tango to produce At Any Place 4 (1978).
-Idemitsu was also involved with Japanese art historians, in particular Kaori Chino, a feminist art historian who encouraged her to write and publish her autobiography.
+She learned video production techniques with assistance from Nobuhiro Kawanaka and Kyōko Michishita.
+Michael Goldberg, a frequent collaborator who co-organized the Video Communication/Do It Yourself Kit symposium and exhibition, is credited as director of photography on many of her videos.
+Idemitsu also worked with Yoshimitsu Takahashi on her films.
+In the broader Japanese art scene, she collaborated with Yoneyama Mamako on At Any Place 4 (1978), after seeing her pantomime Housewife’s Tango.
+Idemitsu was involved with Japanese art historians, particularly Kaori Chino, a feminist art historian who encouraged her to write and publish her autobiography.

 Art

 Medium

-The technical limitations of the equipment at the time influenced the direction of her work.
-Idemitsu first started to work in the United States, initially with 8 mm film, and then moved to 16 mm film.
+The technical limitations of the equipment at the time influenced the direction of Idemitsu's work.
+She first started to work in the United States, initially with 8 mm film, and then moved to 16 mm film.
 She became interested in capturing the mood, quality, and interplay of light and shadow.

-When she switched to working with video, the inability of the video cameras of the time to capture the quality of light led to the increasing use of narrative in her work.
-On her return to Japan, the cumbersomeness of the equipment and an inability to easily film outdoors led her to use indoor single-camera setups.
+After switching from film to video, technical limitations of early video cameras encouraged a greater emphasis on narrative elements in her work.
+On her return to Japan, the cumbersome equipment and an inability to easily film outdoors led her to use indoor single-camera setups.
 Idemitsu also produced a limited number of video installations.

-Idemitsu's work has been described as being inspired by melodramas and diary narration.
-Critics such as Scott Nygren have attempted to locate Japanese cultural origins within her work, claiming a similarity between her narrative form with Noh theatre.
+Critics have noted that Idemitsu’s work draws on narrative techniques associated with melodrama and diary narration.
+Critics such as Scott Nygren have attempted to locate Japanese cultural origins within her work, claiming a similarity between her narrative form and that of Noh theatre.